UCSD-MASHED/chatapp/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-#### `yarn test`
+### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the unit test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-#### `yarn run cy:run`
+### `yarn run cy:run`

 Launches the Cypress test runner in command-line mode.
 See more details [here](https://docs.cypress.io/guides/guides/command-line.html#How-to-run-commands).

-#### `yarn run cy:open`
+### `yarn run cy:open`

 Launches the Cypress GUI test runner.
 See more details [here](https://docs.cypress.io/guides/getting-started/installing-cypress.html#Opening-Cypress).

-## Code/JSDoc
+## Code and JS Doc Documentation

 If you are interested in our implementation, we have a JSDoc document website hosted [here](https://ucsd-mashed.github.io/TaterTalkDoc/) that documents all of our code for this project.

-Learn how to config JSDoc [here](https://jsdoc.app/about-configuring-jsdoc.html).
+Learn how to configure JSDoc [here](https://jsdoc.app/about-configuring-jsdoc.html).

-For reference, you can look at our `jsdoc.json` in root directory for our own configuration of JSDoc.
+For reference, you can look at our `jsdoc.json` in the root directory for our own configuration of JSDoc.

 ## Testing

 ### Jest

-We use [Jest](https://jestjs.io/docs/en/tutorial-react), combined with [testing-library](https://testing-library.com/docs/react-testing-library/example-intro/) for unit testing.
+We use [Jest](https://jestjs.io/docs/en/tutorial-react), combined with [react-testing-library](https://testing-library.com/docs/react-testing-library/example-intro/) for unit testing.

 The goal here is to have at least one test case per each unit (function) so that we can be confident that all functions should behave as expected.

 ### Cypress

-For our E2E tests, we decided to go with [Cypress](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell) because it's well-documented and provides good support for asynchronous tests and easy to setup.
+For our E2E tests, we decided to go with [Cypress](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell) because it's well-documented and provides good support for asynchronous tests and is easy to setup.

 Learn how to configure Cypress [here](https://docs.cypress.io/guides/references/configuration.html).

 It's worth mentioning that since E2E tests require talking to the actual backend server (in our case, this is Firebase), we also need to setup environment variables so that Cypress can test Firebase related features.
-The detail configuration is covered [here](#envdev).
+The detailed configuration is covered [here](#envdev).

-For reference, you can look at our `cypress.json` in root directory for our own configuration of Cypress.
+For reference, you can look at our `cypress.json` in the root directory for our own configuration of Cypress.

 ### Code Coverage

-We combined both Jest and Cypress test coverages so that it truely reflects our comprehensive code coverage.
+We combined both Jest and Cypress test coverages so that it truly reflects our comprehensive code coverage.
 If interested, please take a look at our [test coverage workflow](.github/workflows/test_coverage.yml).

 The combined coverage report is also hosted via GitHub Pages [here](https://ucsd-mashed.github.io/TaterTalkCoverage/).